 In 1973, Whoopi Goldberg married drug counselor Alvin Martin.

-In 1979, Whoopi Goldberg divorced Alvin Martin.
+In 1979, Whoopi Goldberg divorced her husband Alvin Martin.

 In 1985, Whoopi Goldberg received the Drama Desk Award for Outstanding One-Person Show for her solo performance on Broadway.

-In 1985, Whoopi Goldberg won a Grammy Award for Best Comedy Recording for *Whoopi Goldberg: Original Broadway Show Recording*.
+In 1985, Whoopi Goldberg won a Grammy Award for Best Comedy Recording for "Whoopi Goldberg: Original Broadway Show Recording", becoming only the second solo woman performer to receive the award.

 In 1986, Whoopi Goldberg married cinematographer David Claessen.

-In 1988, Whoopi Goldberg divorced David Claessen.
+In 1988, Whoopi Goldberg divorced her husband David Claessen.

 In 1990, Whoopi Goldberg was officially named an honorary member of the Harlem Globetrotters exhibition basketball team.

-In 1991, Whoopi Goldberg spoke out about her abortion experiences in *The Choices We Made: Twenty-Five Women and Men Speak Out About Abortion*, detailing her use of a coat hanger at age 14 and having six or seven abortions by age 25.
+In 1991, Whoopi Goldberg spoke out about her abortion experiences in "The Choices We Made: Twenty-Five Women and Men Speak Out About Abortion", detailing a termination at age 14 using a coat hanger and revealing she had six or seven abortions by age 25.

 In 1994, Whoopi Goldberg married union organizer Lyle Trachtenberg.

-In 1995, Whoopi Goldberg divorced Lyle Trachtenberg.
+In 1995, Whoopi Goldberg divorced her husband Lyle Trachtenberg.

-On February 8, 2001, Golden Dreams opened at Disney California Adventure Park, featuring Whoopi Goldberg as Califia, the Queen of the Island of California.
+On February 8, 2001, 'Golden Dreams', a theater presentation at Disney California Adventure Park featuring Whoopi Goldberg as Califia, the Queen of the Island of California, opened with the rest of the park.

 In 2001, Whoopi Goldberg became the first African-American female to receive the Mark Twain Prize for American Humor.

-In 2002, Whoopi Goldberg won a Tony Award as a producer of the Broadway musical *Thoroughly Modern Millie*.
+In 2002, Whoopi Goldberg won a Tony Award as a producer of the Broadway musical "Thoroughly Modern Millie".

-In 2003, Whoopi Goldberg returned to television in "Whoopi", which was canceled after one season.
-She also starred as blues singer Ma Rainey in the Broadway revival of August Wilson's historical drama "Ma Rainey's Black Bottom" at the Royale Theatre and appeared in the HBO documentary "Unchained Memories".
+In 2003, Whoopi Goldberg returned to television with 'Whoopi', though it was canceled after one season.
+She also returned to the stage, starring as blues singer Ma Rainey in the Broadway revival of August Wilson's historical drama 'Ma Rainey's Black Bottom'.

 In 2006, Whoopi Goldberg appeared during the 20th anniversary of Comic Relief.

-On September 4, 2007, Whoopi Goldberg became the new moderator and co-host of The View, replacing Rosie O'Donnell.
+On September 4, 2007, Whoopi Goldberg debuted as the new moderator and co-host of 'The View', replacing Rosie O'Donnell.

 In October 2007, Whoopi Goldberg announced on the air that she was going to retire from acting because she was no longer sent scripts.

-Before the episode premiered, on February 18, 2008, The Naked Brothers Band performed on The View and the band members were interviewed by Goldberg and Sherri Shepherd.
+On February 18, 2008, The Naked Brothers Band performed on 'The View', where the band members were interviewed by Whoopi Goldberg and Sherri Shepherd.

-On July 14, 2008, Whoopi Goldberg announced on The View that from July 29 to September 7, she would perform in the Broadway musical "Xanadu".
+On July 14, 2008, Whoopi Goldberg announced on 'The View' that she would perform in the Broadway musical 'Xanadu' from July 29 to September 7.

-On November 13, 2008, Whoopi Goldberg announced on The View that she would be producing, along with Stage Entertainment, the premiere of "Sister Act: The Musical" at the London Palladium.
+On November 13, 2008, Whoopi Goldberg announced live on 'The View' that she would be producing, along with Stage Entertainment, the premiere of 'Sister Act: The Musical' at the London Palladium.

-On December 13, 2008, Whoopi Goldberg guest starred on "The Naked Brothers Band", a Nickelodeon rock-mockumentary television series.
+On December 13, 2008, Whoopi Goldberg guest starred on 'The Naked Brothers Band', a Nickelodeon rock-mockumentary television series.

 In 2008, Whoopi Goldberg gave a short message at the beginning of the Junior Eurovision Song Contest and became a contributor for wowOwow.com.